jackrwright/PlexAPI/README.md

 # PlexAPI

-This package provides code to sign in to a Plex.tv account.
+This Swift package provides code to sign into a Plex.tv account.

 For secure token storage, it uses the [KeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper) class, written by Jason Rendel.
 For simplicity, its source is manually included in this package.